tsyber1an/entgo-example/README.md

 // INSERT INTO "books" ("title", "created_at", "person_books") VALUES ($1, $2, $3) RETURNING "id" args=[War and Peace 0001-01-01 00:00:00 +0000 UTC 5]
 ```

-note that column that desribes book's author is called `person_books` which might not be really semantically readable for debugging.
+note that the column that describes the book's author is called `person_books` which might not be really semantically readable for debugging.

 Query example: